VNG-Realisatie/authorization-decision-log/specifications.md

 Each log record should be uniquely identified.
 Using these identifiers the log entry can be related to other logs and vice-versa.

-The specification supports a number of different identifiers: a W3C Trace Context to integrate with [[Logboek dataverwerkingen]], a transaction id to integrate with [[FSC - Logging]] and a generic ID for when neither of the other identifiers are available.
+The specification supports a number of different identifiers: a W3C Trace Context to integrate with [[Logboek dataverwerkingen]], a transaction id to integrate with [[FSC - Logging]], and a generic ID for when neither of the other identifiers are available.

 #### W3C Trace Context {#spec-trace-context}